TFact-96/ProgTheorie/README.md

 R = Generate a random configuration of the protein string.<br>
 RHC = Perform a Restart Hill Climb on the protein string.<br>
 SA = Perform a (Bruteforce) Simulated Annealing on the protein string.<br>
-- The random moves with both the Restart Hill Climb and the Simulated Annealing are Pull Moves on nodes.<br>
+- The random moves with both the Restart Hill Climb and the Simulated Annealing are Pull Moves on nodes, explained below.<br>
 - Further instructions appear when you run the program.<br>

 ## Algorithms